Survey845/Cipher/README.md

 - Backend handling the UI written in Java
 - Caese cipher logic written in C++
 - Java Native Interface is used to link the C++ logic with the Java backend
-- CMake is used to buld the native-lib which holds the C++ logic.
+- CMake is used to build the native-lib which holds the C++ logic.